SSWConsulting/SSW.Rules.Content/rules/does-your-team-write-acceptance-tests-to-verify-acceptance-criteria/rule.md

 ![Figure: Open the Test Runner using the "Run" menu item from test case(s)](acceptance-tests-run.jpg)

-![Figure: The tester follows each of the test steps and passes or fails them as appropriate (using the tick or cross button) ](acceptance-tests-run-steps.jpg)
+![Figure: In the Test Runner, the tester follows each of the test steps and passes or fails them as appropriate (using the tick or cross button)
+](acceptance-tests-run-steps.jpg)